JavierGSS/Real-Time-Bus-Tracker/README.md

 ## :dart: About ##

 This project uses Mapbox to track the bus route that connects MIT and Harvard.
-It includes popups on every bus station on the route, and and image of MIT that celebrates Pride Month.
+It includes markers and popups on every bus station on the route, and and image of MIT that celebrates Pride Month.

 ## :rocket: Technologies ##